Ircama/ELM327-emulator/README.md

 27 02 33 22| 67 02       |SecurityAccess, sendKey                        |Send security key 33 22 to ECU (ECU returns a positive answer)
 31 01      | 71 01       |StartRoutineByLocalIdentifier, ID = 01 (Start) |Start flash driver download into RAM (ECU returns a positive answer)

 In such example, a request of type `3101...` will start the task *task_routine*, which can immediately return (if `Tasks.RETURN.TERMINATE` is used), or (in case `Tasks.RETURN.CONTINUE` is used) will also be able (not in this example of task) to process any subsequent request (also if not matching `3101...`), until the plugin is terminated.
-In the above example, the `'Header'` attribute is not set, so any header will be valid.
+In the above example, the `'Header'` attribute is not set, so any CAN header will be valid.

-The following code shows a sample of 7E0 ECU task related to the Python plugin named "task_ecu_7E0.py"; the `start()` method is executed the first time the ECU is used, while the `stop()` method is executed on expiration of the P3 timer; both reset the login state to False:
+The following code shows a sample of 7E0 ECU task related to the Python plugin named "task_ecu_7E0.py"; the `start()` method is executed the first time the ECU is used, while the `stop()` method is executed on expiration of the P3 timer; both reset the login state to *False*:

 ```python
 from elm import EcuTasks